b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Too Sacred.md

 >
 > *Rather, I have seen their loyalty and care for their wives and children.
 I have experienced their love and sure witness of our Heavenly Father and His Son.
 I have watched them untiringly seek first to build up the kingdom of God.
 I have seen the power of God rest upon them and magnify and sustain them.
 I have witnessed the fulfillment of their prophetic voice.
 I have seen the sick raised and nations blessed through their authority and have stood with them ==in moments too sacred to recount==.
 I testify that they are the Lord’s anointed.*

-&mdash; *[Come unto Him](https://www.churchofjesuschrist.org/study/general-conference/2009/04/come-unto-him?lang=eng&id=p15#p15)*, Elder Neil L. Andersen Of the Quorum of the Twelve Apostles, General Conference April 2004
+— *[Come unto Him](https://www.churchofjesuschrist.org/study/general-conference/2009/04/come-unto-him?lang=eng&id=p15#p15)*, Elder Neil L. Andersen Of the Quorum of the Twelve Apostles, General Conference April 2004

 &nbsp;